mushrafmim/al-ict-hub/docs/al-ict-notes/5-basic-components-of-computer-system.md

 | Cost       | Expensive          | Cheaper                 | Expensive          |
 | Capacity   | Less               | More                    | Less               |
 | Location   | On the motherboard | Outside the motherboard | On the motherboard |

+### 4. Processing Devices

+Processing devices are used to process data.
+Mainly there are two types of processing devices identified as Central Processing Unit (CPU) and Graphics Processing Unit (GPU)

+#### Central Processing Unit (CPU)

+The Central Processing Unit (CPU) is the main processing device in a computer system.
+The CPU performs the following functions:

+- Fetches instructions from memory.
+- Decodes instructions.
+- Executes instructions.
+- Stores results.

+#### Graphics Processing Unit (GPU)

+A Graphics Processing Unit (GPU) is a specialized electronic circuit designed to accelerate the creation and rendering of images in a frame buffer intended for output to a display device.
+GPUs are used in embedded systems, mobile phones, personal computers, workstations, and game consoles.